thesegunonakoya/spotify-currently-playing/README.md

 - Ensure Node.js and npm are installed on your system.
 - Create a Spotify Developer account if you haven't already.
+- Get a first aid box close by just in case.
+- Breathe in a breathe out deeply.

 </samp>